HuliPvP/ByteFactions/README.md

 # ByteFactions
 The Hardcore Factions plugin built especially for ByteCore.
+This project will be updated only when I have time available to work on it and should be running in a stable state in who knows when.
+I work on many projects at a time and I spend most of my time learning programming aspects that don't go along with Minecraft.
+I also have work outside of Minecraft, so please don't spam me regarding this project.

 ## FAQ
 Frequently asked questions on the topic of this project.